 Wealth Power And Prestige Define A Social Class.

-Nov 06, 2025 · 9 min read
+9 min read

 Imagine attending a high school reunion and noticing the subtle yet distinct differences among your former classmates.
 Some boast about their successful careers and luxurious homes, while others share stories of community involvement and personal achievements.
-These observations touch upon the essence of social class, a complex construct shaped by wealth, power, and prestige.
+In practice, these observations touch upon the essence of social class, a complex construct shaped by wealth, power, and prestige.
 Social class isn't just about money; it's a multifaceted system that influences opportunities, lifestyles, and even worldviews.

 Main Subheading